0xPolygon/polygon-docs/docs/tools/smart-contracts/truffle.md

 ## What you will do

-- Install and set up Truffle
+- Install and set up Truffle.
-- Deploy contract on Polygon Network
+- Deploy a contract on the Polygon Network.
-- Check the deployment status on Polygonscan
+- Check the deployment status on Polygonscan.

 ## Prerequisites